AllanRegush/Rust-Experimentation/readme.md

 - wasm-pack

 #### To build
-`wasm-pack build --target web --out-name wasm --t-dir ./static`
+`wasm-pack build --target web --out-name wasm --out-dir ./static`

 #### To Run
 - Run on any webserver you would like